ItzYudz/QuandaleDingleBot/README.md

 This adds another ed, er, or est to an existing ed, er, or est. (Hard to explain)
 ### Randomcase
 Randomly puts uppercases on the body you entered. ex: `This is a random sentence.` => `tHIs iS AN RanDom senTEncE`
-## Credits
+## Credit
+### Me (ItzYudz)
+I am a very cool guy and I code, I am very poggers.
+Github: you know already ; Replit: https://replit.com/@yudzdoge ;
 ### Abooby
 Abooby is the person who helped my coding 100% very poggers guy.
-Github: https://github.com/abooby1 ; Replit: https://replit.com/@abicamstudios ; Di
+Github: https://github.com/abooby1 ; Replit: https://replit.com/@abicamstudios ;
+### StackOverflow
+StackOverflow is a website to help coding questions and the site had all of my questions answered.
+694/20 very good website and I would recommend. https://stackoverflow.com/questions